plaitse/video-player.js/README.md

 # How to use the app:

-- `npm run build` from the root directory to install node modules in both client and server
+- `npm run build` from the root directory to install the Node modules in both client and server
 - `npm run start` from the root directory to start the app
 - Access the app on the following URL: `http://localhost:8001`